Gaultier variety show presents rocker runway chic in Paris

 Leather was scrunched into oversized collars and paired with wool shrugs, a chic muumuu with one exposed shoulder made an appearance, and a shiny black dress worthy of Studio 54 featured a plunging neckline and plenty of attitude.

 Gaultier, possibly influenced by the chilly temperatures enveloping Paris in recent weeks, presented various stylish looks with built-in hoods.
-Pulled up, they provided a cozy, warm body armor for the models.
+Pulled up, they provided a cosy, warm body armour for the models.